phpDocumentor/guides/docs/developers/directive.rst

             ->set(YourDirective::class)
             ->tag('phpdoc.guides.directive');

-By design this library distinguishes between three types of directives:
+By design, this library distinguishes between three types of directives:

 - :php:class:`phpDocumentor\Guides\RestructuredText\Directives\SubDirective`
   This is the most common directive type.
 It is used to add a new node type to the document tree that allows you to do